aklef/RESTfulAPIChallenge/README.md

 To test a REST API one can use an app called *Postman*.

-A Postman collection is available [here](https://www.getpostman.com/collections/cae28f03ef022ab6ddcc)
+This REST API has a Postman collection of test requests for it [available here](https://www.getpostman.com/collections/cae28f03ef022ab6ddcc)